 Variables which are assigned to, but the resulting value is not used in any way that affects an output of the enclosing subprogram.
 This is called an “ineffective assignment” in SPARK

-Question – does spark flow analysis failures halt the compilation process?

 6.19.2 Guidance to language users

-TBD
+Mark variables that are written by a subprogram but read elsewhere with the aspect Volatile or Volatile_Components.

+Follow the guidance of SPARK flow analysis with respect to unused variables.

 6.20 Identifier Name Reuse [YOW]